BY GENE ROBERTS

 Hi everybody, today I want to talk about the difference between accountability and responsibility.
 Accountability is something you own, responsibility is more of something that you do.
 The story that I’d like to share today is one I like to call “Louie Take Out The Trash”.

-I was the one who was accountable for waste management in the Roberts household.
+I was the one who was accountable for waste management in the Roberts Household.
 The way I fixed this problem was by getting Louie into a room, sitting him down and having a conversation with him explaining that he was accountable for waste management.
-I told him that I don’t care who you ask to help you.
-You can ask your brother, your mother, or even the dogs.
+I told him that I don’t care who he asked to help him; you can ask your brother, your mother, or even the dogs.
 So when I changed the do, the delegate, and the responsibility to the accountability, all of a sudden I got him to understand that he owns it.

 In the end, he was accountable and he owned this task, making sure the trash went out every week.
 I made sure I was clear about my expectations, holding him accountable to take out the trash.
 That’s the difference between accountability and responsibility.

 Be careful with your direct reports, if you are sharing with them what they are responsible for, ultimately you are accountable.
 If you need to keep reminding them to do their job, there’s just not enough of us to go around.
 So focus on the accountability, and find a way to communicate what they own and what they are accountable for.
 Be clear about your expectations from them, and let them own it.
 Give them plenty of room and rope to succeed in their seat.